H. F. Gierke III: The American Legion

 A member of Carl E. Rogen Post No. 29 of The American Legion in Watford City, North Dakota, his slogan as national commander was "Proud to be an American."
-Prior to his election as national commander at the Legion's 70th National Convention in Louisville, Kentucky, he served as commander of Post No. 29 (at age 36), as Department of North Dakota commander from 1983-1984, and as national vice commander from 1985-1986.
+Prior to his election as national commander at the Legion's 70th National Convention in Louisville, Kentucky, he served as commander of Post No. 29 (at age 36), as Department of North Dakota commander from 1983 to 1984, and as national vice commander from 1985 to 1986.
 During his tenure as national commander, Gierke was called upon to lead the initial challenges to the Supreme Court's Texas v.
 Johnson decision, which extended free speech rights to desecration of the U.S. flag.

 Death

 Gierke died on August 7, 2016, at the age of 73, in Bismarck, North Dakota.

 Honors

-Gierke served as President of the North Dakota Blue Star Bar Association (1982-1983) and was an award winning professor at the George Washington University Law School and The Catholic University of America.
+Gierke served as President of the North Dakota Blue Star Bar Association (1982-1983) and was a professor at the George Washington University Law School and The Catholic University of America.
 In 2002 and 2004, he was honored as the Best Adjunct Faculty Member at CUA's Columbus School of Law.